-AncestryProGenealogists Scholarship Program (applications due by 31 December) is open to anyone.
+AncestryProGenealogists Scholarship Program (applications due by 31 December) is open to aspiring or practicing professional genealogists.

 The AncestryProGenealogists Scholarship Program provides four scholarships that will cover tuition, round-trip standard economy airfare (Ancestry may substitute appropriate ground transportation for awardees who live within 300 miles of the applicable institute), and hotel expenses for one individual each to attend one of the four institutes listed: